cabforum/smime/SBR.md

 ### 9.4.2 Information treated as private

 If a Certificate includes the `subject:pseudonym` attribute, the CA or Enterprise RA that performed the validation of the Individual in accordance with [Section 3.2.4](#324-authentication-of-individual-identity) MUST treat information that links the Pseudonym to the real identity of the Subject of the Certificate as private.
-Disclosure requirements of this information SHALL follow applicable laws in the CA or Enterprise RA's jurisdiction.
+Disclosure requirements of this information SHALL follow applicable laws of jurisdiction of the CA or Enterprise RA that performed the validation of the Individual associated with the Pseudonym.

 ### 9.4.3 Information not deemed private